djordison/Airbnb-Market-Analysis/README.md

 # Airbnb-Market-Analysis
 The aim of this project is to predict Airbnb price listing based on season, location and property features.

-In this repository the CRSIP-DM data framework is used to analyze data for the Vancouver, BC, Canada Airbnb market.
+In this repository the CRISP-DM data framework is used to analyze data for the Vancouver, BC, Canada Airbnb market.
 Analysis is split into initial exploration, data processing, and modelling/evaluation.
 The business driver to this project is to ensure market-driven pricing of individual owners so as to not loose potential revenue from undervaluation or booking losses from overvaluation.

 Specific questions are: